rotki/rotki/docs/usage_guide.rst

 rotki allows to track balances of blockchain accounts.

 To add or modify an account navigate to the "Blockchain Balances" sub-page and click the large "+" icon.
 Now choose the blockchain on which you want to add an account (for now only Bitcoin, Bitcoin Cash, Ethereum, Kusama, Polkadot and Avalanche chains are supported).
 Then type or paste the address in the "Account" textbox and press the "Save" Button.
+Note that you can add multiple accounts if you click the "Add multiple addresses" checkbox and provide a comma separated list of addresses.
 When scrolling through the page the "+" will automatically switch the pre-selected chain based on the context.
 For example if the table displaying the screen center is the BTC table then BTC will be pre-selected when pressing "+".